faaarv/airfoil-ML/README.md

 K-Fold Cross-Validation helps reduce the impact of dataset variability on model assessment, providing a more reliable estimate of how well a model is likely to perform on unseen data.
 It is a widely used technique in machine learning to ensure a comprehensive evaluation of a model's capabilities.

 K-Fold Cross-Validation also aids in determining the optimal values of hyperparameters.
 The performance of different architectures is compared using the average metrics obtained through this cross-validation method.
 This variant of cross-validation improves upon the holdout method by ensuring that the model score does not depend on how the training and test sets are chosen.
-The final result is obtained by taking the arithmetic mean and standard deviation of the results from each iteration.

 ## Training

-Different model settings are used, including variations in the number of hidden layers, the number of hidden units per layer, learning rate, number of epochs, and batch size.
+Different model settings are used, including variations in the number of hidden layers, the number of units per layer, learning rate, number of epochs, and batch size.
 The criteria for evaluating the model include the mean squared error (MSE), the standard deviation of the MSE, training time, and the R-squared (R²) metric.
 These metrics help in assessing the accuracy, stability, and efficiency of the model under different configurations.